wso2/docs-mg/en/docs/how-tos/analytics/elk-based-analytics.md

 ##### Devices

-The Devices page displays information about operating systems and HTTP agents that end users use to invoke the APIs.
+The Devices page displays information about operating systems and HTTP agents that end-users use to invoke the APIs.
 You can use this page to get an idea of the distribution of your user base and improve your APIs to match the audience.

 ![Devices chart]({{base_path}}/assets/img/how-tos/analytics/elk-based-analytics/devices.png)